-Section 1.
-Section 15-314 (Board Findings and Declaration of Policy on Protecting Trees and Other Plants), subsection (a)(2) is amended and a new provision (a)(12) is added to read as follows:
+- Section 1.
+Section 15-314 (Board Findings and Declaration of Policy on Protecting Trees and Other Plants), subsection (a)(2) is amended and two new provisions (a)(12) and (a)(13) are added to read as follows: - (2) Trees, shrubs, and other plants appreciably reduce carbon emissions by shading buildings thereby lowering energy use to cool buildings, and also store carbon as biomass; and - (12) Certain flowering trees, shrubs, and other plants are important sources of pollen and nectar for pollinators. - (13) Native trees and shrubs are important, and essential, host plants for native butterfly and moth caterpillars. - Section 2: Section 15-314 (Board Findings and Declaration of Policy on Protecting Trees and Other Plants), subsection (b) is amended to read as follows: - (b) Based upon the findings set forth in subsection (a), the Board declares that it is not only desirable but essential to the health, safety, and welfare of all persons living or working within the town's planning jurisdiction, present and future, to protect certain existing trees and tree stands and, under the circumstances set forth in this article, to require the planting of new trees, especially larger trees, in certain types of developments, and to ensure the protection of those trees whether on individual lots or on common space.

-- (2) Trees, shrubs, and other plants appreciably reduce carbon emissions by shading buildings thereby lowering energy use to cool buildings, and also store carbon as biomass; and - (12) Certain flowering trees, shrubs, and other plants are important sources of pollen and nectar for pollinators. - Section 2: Section 15-314 (Board Findings and Declaration of Policy on Protecting Trees and Other Plants), subsection (b) is amended to read as follows: - (b) Based upon the findings set forth in subsection (a), the Board declares that it is not only desirable but essential to the health, safety, and welfare of all persons living or working within the town's planning jurisdiction, present and future, to protect certain existing trees and tree stands and, under the circumstances set forth in this article, to require the planting of new trees, especially larger trees, in certain types of developments, and to ensure the protection of those trees whether on individual lots or on common space. - Section 3.
+Section 3.
 Section 15-315 of Article XIX, (Definitions) is rewritten as follows: